 The ideas for this website began over 7 years ago.
 Then in 2004, as my home state of Florida was hit by four hurricanes, I made the committment to serve "on call" with an agency of the U.S. Government to help it effectively communicate with the survivors of major disasters.

-Today, off official duty, as I work on it (once again), I came to the realization that this site will never be truly completed.
+Today, retired after 12 years of active disaster recovery duty, as I work on it (once again), I came to the realization that this site will never be truly completed.
 (I already knew it would never be perfect.)
 So, here it is, just one more of those "works in progress".
 Just like we, as humans, all are.

-Websites, as you know, reflect both the vision and dreams/imagination of both its owner and designer.
+Websites, as you know, reflect both the vision and dreams/imagination of both its owner and designer - in this case I am both.
 Right now you're experiencing a unique meshing of an evolving website communication philosophy.

 I'm thinking a website needs to be more about making the most

 of the strengths of the Internet to communicate on

 While my website demonstrates a tiny fraction of the potential for enhancing human communication, it does show the Internet's greatest strength - the capacity to carry around the globe vast amounts of information.
 Early on it was all words and pictures, then streaming audio, and now video streams designed for the Internet are captivating global audiences.